Can you backup an external hard drive to another hard drive on a Mac? The answer is definitely yes.

 There are paid software solutions, which I talk about later.

-The Mac software solution takes a bit of knowledge to use but is free - because it is right there on your Mac.
+The Mac software solution takes a bit of knowledge to use but is free – because it’s right there on your Mac.

-The paid options are slicker - that is what you pay for.
-You also need a version of the software compatible with the version of the operating system you are running.
+The paid options are slicker – that is what you pay for.
+You also need a version of the software compatible with the version of the operating system you’re running.

-So now we know the why and what, let me run through some possible scenarios for you
+So now you know the why and what, let me run you through two options.

 1. The new external hard drive for Time Machine must be of sufficient size;